KSAT Community Share the Shoes drive runs through November

 KSAT12 is teaming up with the San Antonio Police Department and the nonprofit Zapatos, Inc. through November in KSAT Community's Share the Shoes drive.

-Participants can donate new shoes for girls and boys of all ages at the following San Antonio Police Department substations this month.
+Donate a new pair of shoes to a child in need at any of the six SAPD substations.
+Drop off bins will be located in the lobby area.

+Donations of athletic shoes are preferred for young children and teens.
+Help us to beat last year's donation count of 1,100 pairs of shoes.
 Zapatos, Inc. will then distribute them to children in need of shoes.

-In 2018, Zapatos, Inc. distributed more than 2,000 pairs of shoes to students in San Antonio.

 Zapatos' mission is to serve all school-age boys and girls in the poorest communities and situations by providing footwear to those children who are in need.